duyanxi/duyanxi.github.io/_pages/about.md

 - Optimization and Application of 3D Gaussian Splatting.

 # 🔥 News
-- *2025.06*: I graduated from Southeast University and my graduate thesis was recognized as an excellent thsis by the School of Automation.
+- *Jun 2025*: I graduated from Southeast University and my graduate thesis was recognized as an excellent thsis by the School of Automation.

-- *2025.05*: One paper was accepted by ACM TOMM.
+- *May 2025*: One paper was accepted by ACM TOMM.

-- *2024.05*: I was admitted to Osaka University as an exchange student.
+- *May 2024*: I was admitted to Osaka University as an exchange student.

 # 📝 Publications